Loading...

 days left

 OCR bundled four ransomware settlements into one press release because they want every regulated entity to read the same lesson at the same time.
-Section 504 enforcement begins in 6 days.
-The single most useful action you can take today is to email your Privacy Officer, your Compliance Officer, your IT Director, and your CEO with the question: 'Do we have a current, dated, signed Security Rule risk analysis on file, and do we have a parallel Section 504 accessibility risk and remediation plan ready by May 11?'
-If the answer is anything other than 'yes, dated within the last 12 months,' you have your priority for the rest of this week.
+The single most useful action you can take now is to email your Privacy Officer, your Compliance Officer, your IT Director, and your CEO with the question: 'Do we have a current, dated, signed Security Rule risk analysis on file, and do we have a parallel Section 504 accessibility risk and remediation plan tied to the May 2027 web/mobile deadline?'
+If the answer is anything other than 'yes, dated within the last 12 months,' you have your next priority.

 OCR will not call.
 They will publish.